Serka-M/mmlong2/README.md

 ```

 ### From source (Conda)
-A Conda environment with the latest workflow code can also be created by using the following code:
+A local Conda environment with the latest workflow code can also be created by using the following code:
 ```
 mamba create --prefix mmlong2 -c conda-forge -c bioconda snakemake=8.2.3 singularity=3.8.6 zenodo_get pv pigz tar yq ncbi-amrfinderplus -y mamba activate ./mmlong2 || source activate ./mmlong2